Table of Contents

 So when marking is ineffective, it is pointless and even worse demoralising for teachers.

-There have been many fads when it comes to marking.
-What should be borne in mind when marking?
+There have been many fads when it comes to teacher feedback.
+What should be borne in mind when giving feedback to students?

 Who is marking for?

-If all your students’ books are up to date with detailed marking, does this make you a good teacher?
+If all your students’ books are up to date with detailed feedback, does this make you a good teacher?

 Sampling/Five-minute flick learning review